 Now is also a good time to come up with a wish list for your home.
 When you do, consider the following:

-Types of Homes: As discussed earlier, there are several types of homes out there, each one providing different options in terms of space, responsibilities, upkeep and ownership.
-Consider the differing factors that would make either a single-family home, a condominium, a town home or a co-op the best choice for you.
+Types of Homes: As discussed earlier, there are several types of homes out there, each one providing different options in terms of space, responsibilities, upkeep, and ownership.
+Consider the different factors that would make either a single-family home, a condominium, a townhome or a co-op the best choice for you.